Creating Compound Indexes for Multi-Field Filtering

 Wrap transaction and index access in a try/catch block.
 Handle QuotaExceededError and InvalidStateError explicitly.
 Use IDBKeyRange.bound() to define precise multi-field boundaries.

-async function queryCompoundIndex(status, minPriority) {
+async function queryCompoundIndex(db, status, minPriority) {

 const tx = db.transaction('tasks', 'readonly');